SAKryukov/storage-free-pass/doc/article.md

 ## Advanced Usage

-In fact, the [Live Demo](https://sakryukov.github.io/storage-free-pass/code/user-demo) code samples already shows advanced syntax of the use of the product.
+In fact, the [Live Demo](https://sakryukov.github.io/storage-free-pass/code/user-demo) code samples already show the advanced syntax of the use of the product.
 Even though it doesn't enable any advanced features, it can be used as a template for the advanced syntax.

 ### Custom Cryptosystem